WebberLai/WLComics/Pods/Swift8ComicSDK/README.md

 ## License

 Swift8ComicSDK is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](LICENSE) file for more info.

-## Note
-* 必須要在app啟動時，先呼叫R8Comic.get().loadSiteUrlList(…)，以取得該站漫畫圖片存放的伺服器列表。